gabrielkoehl/psTerminalPerfCounter/src/psTerminalPerCounter/docs/en-US/Building_Custom_ConfigurationSets.md

-# Building Custom Configurations
+# Building Custom Configuration Sets

-This guide explains how to create custom JSON configuration files for monitoring performance counters with the psTerminalPerfCounter module.
+This guide explains how to create custom JSON configuration files for monitoring performance counters with the psTerminalPerfCounter module, including single-server counter configurations and multi-server environment sets.

 ## Overview

 Configuration files define which performance counters to monitor and how to display them.
 They use language-independent counter IDs to ensure compatibility across different Windows locales.
+With version 0.3.0, you can also define "Environment" configurations to monitor multiple servers simultaneously.

 ## Prerequisites